Masmiseim36/nxpSDK/boards/evkmimxrt1015/driver_examples/adc_etc/adc_etc_software_trigger_conv/readme.txt

 The log below shows the output of the hello world demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ADC_ETC_Software_Trigger_Conv Example Start!
-ADC_DoAntoCalibration() Done.
+ADC_DoAutoCalibration() Done.
 ADC Full Range: XXXX
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 16
+ADC conversion value is 16
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 20
+ADC conversion value is 20
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 35
+ADC conversion value is 35
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 43
+ADC conversion value is 43
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 4
+ADC conversion value is 4
 Press any key to get user channel's ADC value.
-ADC conversion vaule is 28
+ADC conversion value is 28
 Press any key to get user channel's ADC value.
 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~